liamw1/oxibooru/docs/BENCHMARKS.md

     | szurubooru        |      6033 |
     | oxibooru          |        62 |

-    Oxibooru just crushes Szurubooru here.
-It's almost 100x faster.
+    This is probably the single most favorable measurement for Oxibooru, clocking in at a 100x performance improvement.
 Because Oxibooru keeps track of tag usages, sorting by tag count is just as fast as sorting by creation time.

 - Finally, we'll try the query used when performing autocomplete when the user types the word `e` in the search bar: